zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_05_en-US_PILOT_AND_THE_ABYSS.md

 ### 2.3 Why Consciousness Is the Interface

 In conventional systems, the operator's mental state is irrelevant to the machine's function.
-A pilot can fly an airplane while angry, afraid, or distracted—the airplane responds only to physical inputs.
+A pilot can fly an airplane while angry, afraid, or distracted, the airplane responds only to physical inputs.

 The Aetherion operates on fundamentally different physics: